demisto/content/Packs/PrismaCloud/Integrations/PrismaCloudV2/README.md

 ## Additional Considerations for this version
 * "Risk detail" was removed from all commands because it is not supported by the API anymore.
-* Previous commands were kept in order to make to transition from v1 to v2 easy.
-We encourge to ue the new version of each command.
+* Commands from the previous version were kept in order to make to transition from v1 to v2 easy for existing playbooks.
+We encourage to use the new version of each command.